 Each tire model comes in many different sizes, speed ratings, and load ratings.
 When it comes to light trucks, the load rating is perhaps more important than the speed rating, as trucks don’t reach high top speeds.
 Still, you should always choose tires with a speed rating that is higher than the top speed of your vehicle.

 With load ratings, it’s a bit more complicated.
 In this case, you need to make some simple mathematics and see how much weight you carry when hauling or towing with your truck.
-If you carry smaller and lighter items, then a set of tires with smaller load rating will do the job just fine.
+If you carry smaller and lighter items, then a set of tires with a smaller load rating will do the job just fine.
 If you carry heavier items, then you need to look for tires with larger load ratings.

 A great starting point is to look at the sidewall of the tire.
 Tires with P-metric sizes usually come in smaller load ratings.
-You can distinguish these tires by no letter on the dimensions, or the letter “P” before the numbers.
-P-metric tires are good for 1/4-ton and 1/2-ton vehicles, or for light-truck owners that don’t haul heavy cargo or tow very large trailers.
+You can distinguish these tires by no letter on the dimensions or the letter “P” before the numbers.
+P-metric tires are good for 1/4-ton and 1/2-ton vehicles or for light-truck owners that don’t haul heavy cargo or tow very large trailers.

 For drivers that want the added capacity, though, we recommend LT-metric (Light Truck) tires.
 These tires have tougher sidewalls and come with larger load ratings.
 You can distinguish these tires by the letters “LT” before the dimensions of the tire.
-LT-metric tires are an excellent choice for people that use their trucks for hauling heavy cargo or towing large trailers, or 3/4-ton and 1-ton vehicles.
+LT-metric tires are an excellent choice for people that use their trucks for hauling heavy cargo or towing large trailers or 3/4-ton and 1-ton vehicles.

 With that said, it’s always best to check the load rating of each tire before making a final decision.
-For example, if the tire is designed to carry 3,000 pounds, that means that the overall weight of your truck must not exceed 12,000-pounds.
+For example, if the tire is designed to carry 3,000 pounds, that means that the overall weight of your truck must not exceed 12,000 pounds.

 2. The Weather Factor